Leveraging pay-per-click advertising could be the tipping point of your business success. This isn’t an overstatement.

 It’s essential to prioritize your Google Ads campaign’s integrity, and one of the most effective tools at your disposal is the group of negative keywords.

 The platform lets you highlight keywords that don’t match your service or product.
-When you tell Google what your service or product is not, your ads won’t display on any keyword search that doesn’t align with your target customers.
+When you tell Google what your service or app or product is not, your ads won’t display on any keyword search that doesn’t align with your target customers.
 Pretty convenient.

 For instance, let’s assume you’re a real estate management agency dealing with multiple off-campus apartment complexes for college students.
 In this case, you’re dealing with housing facilities for scholars, not traditional family units.